gurdiga/gurdiga.com/_posts/2021-08-22-an-easy-tdd-exercise-and-some-more.md

 ## Try easy!

 Last but not least, it’s a meta-idea that I got from the [“Accidental Genius” book][7]: it’s called “Try easy!”.
-Its essence—seemingly counterintuitive at first—is that you can actually achieve more when you’re _not_ trying to give 105% of yourself to an activity, but on the contrary, to relax a bit, maybe to 90%.
+Its essence — seemingly counterintuitive at first — is that you can actually achieve more when you’re _not_ trying to give 105% of yourself to an activity, but on the contrary, to relax a bit, maybe to 90%.

 [7]: https://www.goodreads.com/book/show/8360431-accidental-genius